IBM-Blockchain-Archive/connectathon/README.md

   marbles Node.js application.
 This process takes a few minutes, during which you will see the various images being downloaded and extracted onto your local machine.
 Depending on the configuration of your machine, you may be prompted several times for your root password.
-The `enrollID` and `enrollSecret` which you received in your email upon registration will be used as input parameters in the script below:
+The `enrollID` and `enrollSecret` which you received in your email upon registration are to be used as input parameters in the script below:
   ```bash
   #enrollId is what you used alongside your email when you registered with the COP Server